Media and Communication

 Media Representations, Identity and Digital Culture (15 credits)

-Through lectures, classroom discussions and practical tasks students will focus on a range of cultural and social identities including gender, class, ethnicity and sexuality and examine the impacts that different communication technologies (press, cinema, radio, television, social media) have had on the representation and evaluation of groups across time.
-Through this, students will be able to appreciate both the changes prompted by digital communication as well as the persistence of old forms of representation, discrimination and exclusion.
+Through lectures, classroom discussions and practical tasks, students will focus on a range of cultural and social identities (including gender, class, ethnicity and sexuality).
+Students will also examine the impacts that different communication technologies (press, cinema, radio, television, social media) have had on the representation and evaluation of groups across time.
+Students will be able to appreciate both the changes prompted by digital communication as well as the persistence of old forms of representation, discrimination and exclusion.

 Researching Communications 2: Texts and Digital Platforms (15 credits)